jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Much of our ecosystem is now past the lifespan it was designed for.
 Its continual death is what I've handled thousands of insurance claims for.

 Bunkered inside our old identities, we haven't noticed.
 Instead we throw more waves at these attacks of entropy.
-Trying to make the same things cheaper via energy and labour costs, so we can keep enjoying the same lifestyle without looking outside and assessing what we should be building.
+Trying to make the same things cheaper via energy and labour costs so we can keep enjoying the same lifestyle without looking outside and assessing what we should be building.
 More trucks on the same struggling highways.
 More planes into the same airport system.
 The same claims systems put in when mail and call-centers were new.
 We're like an army repeating a tactic that stopped working long ago.

+Using more energy/labour inputs and improving tools are the two ways to assemble more matter into useful adaptations, and only one method survives the coaches selection for long.

 Our problem is not lack of technology.
 We have all the seeds, plants, creatures of the forest, reef, woodland, and so on.
 We just don't know where to put them.
 We can find out by becoming a techvolutionary educated coach and selecting what actually works where we are.
 Thereby we can understand how like with combined arms warfare or transistor development, we must empower regular people to collaborate faster and select the tools they need to solve problems faster.
 That is how to faster fix leaking windows, expensive textbooks, car crash claims, and so many attacks of entropy.